microsoft/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 Once all the steps under [Configure user authentication with Microsoft Entra ID](https://learn.microsoft.com/en-us/power-virtual-agents/configuration-authentication-azure-ad) have been completed and the optional additional scopes have been specified, you should be able to use Generative Answers over a SharePoint or OneDrive data source from the Microsoft Copilot Studio authoring experience.
 Please refer to [Use content on SharePoint or OneDrive for Business for generative answers](https://learn.microsoft.com/en-us/power-virtual-agents/nlu-generative-answers-sharepoint-onedrive) for instructions on add a SharePoint or OneDrive data source for your Copilot Generative Answers node.

-Before moving to Step 2, make sure the Copilot Studio authoring canvas can succesfully sign you in.
+Before moving to Step 2, make sure the Copilot Studio authoring canvas can successfully sign you in.
 If "Require users to sign in" is selected in the authentication settings, the canvas will try to sign in you in as soon as the conversation starts.
 Otherwise, the-sign in topic will have to be triggered by a specific event in the conversation.
 In case Generative Answers is configured over SharePoint or OneDrive, please make sure your copilot responds to questions as expected.

 **Important:** For now, the copilot canvas will use a validation code to sign you in, but once the setup is complete, users will be signed-in seamlessly.

 ## Step 2 - Register your SharePoint site as a custom canvas

 A custom canvas is a custom application that hosts your copilot.
-In our case, it is also the application that will be responsible for a seamless sign-in expirience.
+In our case, it is also the application that will be responsible for a seamless sign-in experience.

 In order to configure your SharePoint site as a canvas application with single sign-on enabled, follow the steps specified in [Configure single sign-on with Microsoft Entra ID](https://learn.microsoft.com/en-us/power-virtual-agents/configure-sso?tabs=webApp#create-app-registrations-for-your-custom-website).